 Liability and the Duty of Care

-An individual or entity may be held liable for an accident when there is a failure in duty of care.
+An individual or entity may be held liable for an accident when there is a failure to uphold the duty of care.
 For example, a company owes its employees a duty of care to provide a safe workplace.
 Drivers owe other road users a duty of care to drive safely and responsibly.
 Nursing home staff owe residents of the facility a duty of care to provide them with the treatments and care that they need.

 Liability for an accident depends on how the accident occurred, who was involved, and who breached the duty of care.
 Liable parties in common accidents are typically one of the following:

-- A negligent driver.
+- A negligent driver

-- Service or maintenance personnel.
+- Service or maintenance personnel

-- A doctor, nurse, nursing home staff, or another caregiver.
+- A doctor, nurse, nursing home staff, or another caregiver

-- A business or property owner or operator.
+- A business or property owner or operator

-- A product manufacturer.
+- A product manufacturer

 To win a personal injury lawsuit, you will need to show that a specific party owed you a duty of care but failed to fulfill that duty.
 This is called a breach of the duty of care.
 You must be able to show that a breach in the duty of care caused an accident, as well as your injuries and losses.
-On this basis, you can file and pursue a personal injury claim against the at-fault party.
+On this basis, you can file and pursue a personal injury case against the at-fault party.

 Complete a Free Case Evaluation form now